 - Reading Voluntary Action has collated resources around storytelling, podcasts and audiobooks, to help soothe and relax children, see this page in their Reading Friends Toolkit

 - Qualified teacher and mum of three Emma Bradley has written a blog entitled ‘Home schooling during Covid-19: How one family is doing it’ with plenty of useful tips for parents

 - There are various free books to help you talk to your child about coronavirus and give information without fear.
 These include a nurse Dotty book, Dave the Dog, the Children’s Commissioner’s short guide and Nosy Crow’s and the Gruffalo illustrator, Coronavirus A book for children

-- Based on the 5 ways to wellbeing, the Children’s Commissioner has launched a digital 5 a day campaign to give easy to follow steps to keep healthy, as our online activity has increased.
+- Based on the 5 ways to wellbeing, the Children’s Commissioner launched a digital 5 a day campaign to give easy to follow steps to keep healthy, as our online activity has increased.

 - Child Exploitation and Online Protection Command Centre (CEOP) #OnlineSafetyAtHome campaign has resources to prevent all forms of online child abuse.
 It is aimed at all ages and can be found here.

-- The Home Office has released an awareness campaign and information on how to get help if you or someone you know is a victim of domestic abuse – read this here
+- The Home Office released an awareness campaign and information on how to get help if you or someone you know is a victim of domestic abuse – read this here

 For parents of children with special educational needs

 - KeepSafe has produced a range of easy-read, visual posters to explain everything from a support bubble to face masks.
 Here is a selection: Support Bubble, New Rules, How to Stay Safe, Shielding Update, Face Coverings.

 - Dingley’s Promise, a charity for families and children under 5s with additional needs and disabilities, is offering various ways to support local families.